 - Spiritually Rich – Very difficult to attend and once reached, monetary richness may seem insignificant.

-- Socially Rich – When you have significant social influence in the society.
+- Socially Rich – When you have significant social influence in society.

 Staying healthy is one important aspect which encompasses all four aspects of being rich.

-As per a report from Kaiser Health Foundation, in 2009 per capita expenditure on health in US was more than $8,000, a year.
+As per a report from Kaiser Health Foundation, in 2009 per capita expenditure on health in the US was more than $8,000, a year.
 That’s a lot of money!
-About a million dollar in your life time.
+About a million dollar in your lifetime.

 As the saying goes, “Health is Wealth”.
 It is very important to stay healthy in your endeavor to become rich.
 This enables you to work hard and increase your work-life span.

-On the other hand, you will be able to reduce the cost on health care.
-You will also have more time to enjoy your money, see places and to do things that usually require certain level of physical fitness.
+On the other hand, you will be able to reduce the cost of health care.
+You will also have more time to enjoy your money, see places and to do things that usually require a certain level of physical fitness.

 If I go over salary statement, I pay near $200 from my bi-weekly paycheck towards medical insurance, that’s $5,600 a year.
-Our Aetna plan has an annual deductible of $2,400, when deductible is met, plan requires a 10% co-pay.
+Our Aetna plan has an annual deductible of $2,400 when the deductible is met, the plan requires a 10% co-pay.

 There are certain illnesses which cost tons of money and all insurance providers keep a life-time maximum coverage on them.
 That means if you happen to develop any of those illnesses, your entire saving becomes a risk.

-Even at 10% (once deductible is met), a prolonged hospitalization can erode significant portion of my saving.
+Even at 10% (once the deductible is met), a prolonged hospitalization can erode a significant portion of my saving.